Eleanor of Austria: Later life

 As a queen dowager, Eleanor left France for Brussels in 1548.
 She witnessed the abdication of Charles in October 1555 and left for Spain with him and their sister Mary in August 1556.
-She lived with her sister in Jarandilla de la Vera, where they often visited their brother, who retired to a monastery nearby.
+She lived with her sister in Jarandilla de la Vera, where they often visited their brother, who retired to the Monastery of Yuste nearby.
 In 1558, she met her daughter Maria in Badajoz for the first time in 28 years.
-Eleanor died in 1558 on the return trip from Badajoz.
+Eleanor became ill while returning from Badajoz.
+Eleanor died on 25 February 1558, on the return trip from Badajoz.
+Her brother was devastated to learn of her death and he himself died seven months later.